AbsaOSS/spline-spark-agent/README.md

 - `FallbackLineageDispatcher` - sends lineage to a fallback dispatcher if the primary one fails
 - `CompositeLineageDispatcher` - allows to combine multiple dispatchers to send lineage to multiple endpoints

 Each dispatcher can have different configuration parameters.
 To make the configs clearly separated each dispatcher has its own namespace in which all it's parameters are defined.
-I will explain it on an kafka examples.
+I will explain it on a Kafka example.

 Defining dispatcher

 ```properties
 spline.lineageDispatcher=kafka
 ```

 Once you defined the dispatcher all other parameters will have a namespace `spline.lineageDispatcher.{{dipatcher-name}}.` as a prefix.
 In this case it is `spline.lineageDispatcher.kafka.`.

 To find out which parameters you can use look into `spline.default.yaml`.
 For kafka I would have to define at least these two properties:

 ```properties
 spline.lineageDispatcher.kafka.topic=foo
 spline.lineageDispatcher.kafka.producer.bootstrap.servers=localhost:9092
 ```

 #### Using the Http Dispatcher

 This dispatcher is used by default.
 The only mandatory configuration is url of the producer API rest endpoint (`spline.lineageDispatcher.http.producer.url`).
 Additionally, timeouts, apiVersion and multiple custom headers can be set.